aemiro-allison/express-todo-app/README.md

     // Edit Todo
     /todos/edit/:id
 ```
 To allow the user to manipulate the todos, routes for handling CREATE, EDIT and DELETE todos were created.
-The DELETE route does not need a new view and will redirect the user back to the `/todos` which displays all todos.
+The DELETE route however, does not need a new view and will redirect the user back to the `/todos` which displays all todos.